 Generally speaking, this approach is recommended for long and skinny beams between walls, e.g. when the beam depth is < 1/4 of the span.

-Note, a two-way slab between walls can also couple walls together in a similar fashion.
-A rigid diaphragm will tie walls together and can provide for shear force transfer from one wall to another, but a rigid diaphragm alone does not actually couple the walls together.
+Note, a continuous two-way slab between walls (or a semi-rigid diaphragm with out-of-plane stiffness considered) will also couple walls together in a similar fashion.
+A rigid diaphragm will tie walls together and can provide for shear force transfer from one wall to another, but a rigid diaphragm alone without any out-of-plane stiffness does not actually couple the walls together.

 In the Modeler, you can freely model a column at the end of any wall without warning.

 Where a column pilaster like this is modeled it's important to note that:

 The presence of pilasters inside shear wall systems introduces a much different distribution of loads that has to be looked at closely.
 In the Figure below, P1, P2, P3, P4, P5, P7, P9 and P11 represent the axial loads in the columns whereas P6, P8 and P10 represent axial loads in walls 1, 2 and 3 respectively.
 R1, R2, R3 and R4 are the external reactions.